UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 JupyterLab.
 Because we are running JupyterLab within our virtual environment, we won't actually see the environment name prepended to the terminal prompt as we did before, but we can be confident that the virtual environment is activated within our terminal.
-If want to double-check, we can always run the following command to list our virtual environments:
+If you want to double-check, we can always run the following command to list our virtual environments:

 ```bash
 $ conda info --envs